 These are types of carbohydrates and sugar alcohols that can make the symptoms of irritable bowel syndrome (and other GI issues) worse.
 So, anything that doesn't contain a lot of these compounds is referred to as “low FODMAP.”

-There are a wide range of foods -and supplements which containing Fodmaps including but not limited to:
+There are a wide range of foods -and supplements that containing Fodmaps including but not limited to:

 |Mixed vegetables||Lima beans||Cashews|